-Recently biocomputers are becoming feasible due to advancements in nanobiotechnology.
+Recently biocomputers are becoming feasible due to advancements in nanobiotechnology and Synthetic Biology.
 Biocomputers use systems of biologically derived molecules—such as DNA and proteins—to perform computational calculations.
 Compared to conventional computers, DNA used as a computing medium may prove to be a billion times more energy-efficient and to have a trillion times more data-storage capacity.
 (DNA stores information at a density of about 1 bit/ nm3, about a trillion times as efficient as videotape.)

 Army is also looking for systems which are resistant to electronic attack and nuclear radiation.
 Army’s command and control, communications, computers, intelligence, sensors, and reconnaissance (C4ISR) capabilities, are especially vulnerable to the effects of radiation and extreme electromagnetic pulses associated with detonations of nuclear or other high-radiation weapons.
 Furthermore, the two key schemes used to protect them (high redundancy and Faraday isolation) add significant weight and increase power consumption.
 The development of biomolecular hybrid components may reduce this vulnerability to radiation extremes.